cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-view.md

 :   The name (optionally schema-qualified) of an existing view.

 IF EXISTS
 :   Do not throw an error if the view does not exist.
-Greenplum Database issues a notice in this case.
+Cloudberry Database issues a notice in this case.

 SET/DROP DEFAULT
 :   These forms set or remove the default value for a column.
 A view column's default value is substituted into any `INSERT` or `UPDATE` command whose target is the view, before applying any rules or triggers for the view.
 The view's default will therefore take precedence over any default values from underlying relations.